Hey Sandy

 "Hey Sandy" is a song by the American indie rock band Polaris which serves as the theme song for the Nickelodeon television show The Adventures of Pete & Pete.
-It's well-known by fans of the show and the band alike that the song's lyrics, nearly indecipherable, have generated considerable debate as to their meaning.
+It is well-known by fans of the show and the band alike that the song's lyrics, nearly indecipherable, have generated considerable debate as to their meaning.

 Missing lyric

 The full lyrics were a subject of speculation for several years until they were revealed to fans by band members and cast members of the show.
 One line, the third and the most difficult one to understand, was purposefully left a mystery by head songwriter Mark Mulcahy.
 The most common assumptions are "Can you settle to shoot me?" and "Can you settle a sure bet?", with actor Danny Tamberelli backing up the second one.
 Another theory indicates that it could be a reference to the Kent State shootings and Sandra Lee Scheuer (being the diminutive "Sandy" of the song), although the actual meaning of the song is in debate.
 In regards to this, Mulcahy said in 2015: "No one is right.
 Nothing that anyone has guessed is right (...)
 But, you know, eventually no one's going to care so.
 I don't know if I want to take it to my grave.
 Maybe I do."
 Incorrect translations of this lyric, however, can still be found on the closed captioning of Pete and Pete DVD sets.